awsdocs/amazon-workdocs-administration-guide/doc_source/connect_directory_microsoft.md

 ## Before you begin<a name="microsoft-dir-prereqs"></a>
 + You must create an AWS Managed Microsoft AD\.
 For more information, see [How to Create a Microsoft AD directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_managed_ad.html)\.
 + You must create a Trust Relationship between your AD directory and the AWS Managed Microsoft AD\.
 For more information, see [When to Create a Trust Relationship](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/setup_trust.html)\.
 + When you launch a new Amazon WorkDocs site, you must specify profile information for the administrator\.
 This information includes first name, last name, and email address\.
-Do not use **Admin** for your Amazon WorkDocs account user name\. **Admin** is a reserved user role in Amazon WorkDocs\.
+Do not use **Admin** as your account user name\. **Admin** is a reserved user role in Amazon WorkDocs\.

 ## Step 1: Launch the Amazon WorkDocs site<a name="microsoft-dir-site"></a>

-Follow the steps below to launch your Amazon WorkDocs site\.
+Follow these steps to launch your Amazon WorkDocs site\.

 **To launch the Amazon WorkDocs site**